stratusadv/django-glue/docs/components.md

 - Objects can convert themselves back to session data.
 - Objects would have fields
 - Move handler into core and it is a base class.
 Each entity would have its own handler and would be able to process itself that way.

+### Questions
+- What do we actually need for the field data?
+On the JS side we want to be able to access the properties.
+This can all be done by the context on fields...
+Type and Value